ebberly/Raspi-Setup/README.md

 ##Initializing the Raspberry Pi

 Now you'll begin to interact with the Pi.
+The Pi is a mini-computer, but it doesn't come with all of the external

 ####Option 1: External Display and Keyboard